mfumagalli/ngsTools/README.md

 # Authors

-Matteo Fumagalli.
+Matteo Fumagalli & Filipe G. Vieira.
-Other programmers and developers: Filipe G. Vieira, Tyler Lynderoth, Rasmus Nielsen.
+Other programmers and developers: Tyler Lynderoth, Rasmus Nielsen.
 Some lines of code have been 'taken' from: Thorfinn Korneliussen, Anders Albrechtsen, Jacob Crawford.

 # Updates